 Generally, the word “bacteria” has a negative connotation.
 However, not all bacteria are bad.
 Some bacteria are responsible for diseases, including strep throat, tuberculosis, UTIs, syphilis, and cholera.
-Other bacteria, “good” bacteria, lives inside your body, mostly in your gut, and help keep your body, mind, digestive and immune systems healthy.
+Other bacteria, “good” bacteria, live inside your body, mostly in your gut, and help keep your body, mind, digestive and immune systems healthy.
 You can even harm your body by killing off the bacteria that live inside, like in the case of using antibiotics regularly.
 For that reason, many doctors recommend probiotics.

 Natural Foods Are Always Best

 The food industry is well aware that nowadays consumers are looking for more natural foods.
 However, labeling a product as “natural” doesn’t mean it’s healthy.
-One of the things to look for is having an “organic” label – this tells you that the product has less toxins and the ingredients are cleaner.
+One of the things to look for is having an “organic” label — this tells you that the product has fewer toxins and the ingredients are cleaner.
 However, you must still read the list of ingredients.
-Even foods labeled natural can be full of unhealhty ingredients, such as vegetable oils, sugars, high fructose corn syrup, coloring, additives, artificial chemicals, and other sources of empty calories.
+Even foods labeled natural can be full of unhealthy ingredients, such as vegetable oils, sugars, high fructose corn syrup, coloring, additives, artificial chemicals, and other sources of empty calories.
 If you really want to eat healthily, you skip the regular consumption of processed foods and fill your carts with organic fruits, vegetables, whole grains, proteins, and healthy fats.